learn-co-curriculum/phase-0-macos-env-ruby/README.md

 ### Check Your Work

-If you are able to complete each step without any issues, and you see an output of a number around 100 from the last command, continue below.
+If you are able to complete each step without any issues, and you see an output of a number around 100 from the last command, continue to the next lesson, **Installing Node.js on macOS**.